CyrusNajmabadi/lang-design/DictionaryExpressions.md

 Dictionary<string, int> nameToAge = ["mads": 21, existingKvp.Key: existingKvp.Value];
 ```

 Open question 2: How far do we want to accept this KeyValuePair representation of things?
+Do we allow *dictionary elements* when producing normal collections?
 For example, should the following be allowed:

 ```c#
 List<KeyValuePair<string, int>> = ["mads": 21];